The Dual Role of Abstracting over the Irrelevant in Symbolic Explanations: Cognitive Effort vs. Understanding: Background

 In order to reason over a sequence of time steps, we specify what properties carry over time.\footnote{An action usually changes a few things but leaves most of the world state untouched.
 Representing this efficiently without explicitly listing everything that does not change is called the Frame Problem \citep{mccarthyhayes69}.} The following rule states that if $F$ holds at time step $T$ and in the next time step $T{+}1$ it is not the case that $F$ was made false, i.e., we do not have evidence of a change, then we can infer that $F$ holds at $T{+}1$.

 The executability conditions for actions are defined using constraints, which are rules of the form

-that forbids the movement of block $B$ at time step $T$ if it is not clear.\footnote{In ASP, constraints are important as they eliminate non-valid solutions.
+that forbids the movement of block $B$ at time step $T$ if it is not clear.\footnote{In ASP, constraints, which are rules with $\bot$ (falsum) in the head denoting a contradiction, are important as they eliminate non-valid solutions.
 If the guessing rule generates a plan where block $a$ is moved while block $b$ is on top of it, this constraint removes that entire sequence from the list of possible solutions.} Here $\mi{unclear}(B,T)$ is an auxiliary predicate defined with the rule $\mi{unclear}(C,T) \leftarrow \mi{holds}(\mi{on}(B),C,T)$ stating that a block is unclear if it has another block on top.
 In order to enforce that the goal condition is reached in the computed plan, constraints are used, e.g.,

 \end{exmp}

 Once we have an ASP description of the problem, we can use an ASP system (e.g., Clingo~\citep{DBLP:journals/tplp/GebserKKS19}) to solve a given problem instance described through a set of facts.
 In case of a planning problem, these facts describe the initial state and the desired goal state.
 The answer sets of the program then contain the solutions to the problem.